Austria: Far-right FPÖ wins parliamentary vote — projections – DW – 09/29/2024

 Polls have closed in Austria on Sunday in a general election , with the first projections indicating the far-right landing a historic victory over the governing conservatives.

-Projections by Institut Foresight put the FPÖ at over 29% of the vote, slightly ahead of the predictions based on the surveys ahead of the Sunday polls.
+Projections by Institut Foresight put the FPÖ at over 29% of the vote, a slightly better result than predicted by the surveys done ahead of the Sunday polls.
 The center-right conservatives led by Chancellor Karl Nehammer also scored better than expected, securing 26.2%, with center-left Social Democrats at 20.4%.
+The Greens,who are part of the ruling coalition with the conservatives, seem set to secure 8.6% of support.

 The early projections were published minutes after the polls closed, with the actual results still to come.